Frequently Asked Questions

 Am I covered if I have to go into hospital after buying the insurance and before I travel?

-Yes, you can cancel subject to the terms and conditions of the policy, if you've already booked your trip and are forced to cancel.
-For any future bookings you should contact the Voyager Healthcheck on 01483 806 666 if you answer ‘Yes’ to the medical screening questions.
+Yes, you can cancel your trip subject to the terms and conditions of the policy, if you've already booked your trip and are forced to cancel.
+For any future bookings you should contact the Voyager Healthcheck line on 01483 806 666 if you answer ‘Yes’ to the medical screening questions.

 European Breakdown Cover FAQs